Kicking us off this week is an update on the Future50 – a series of reports aiming to uncover the next unicorns from the raft of emerging startups.

 If you haven’t checked out Ethos already, it’s a very interesting business and wholly relevant for today’s world.
 It leverages machine learning and doesn’t require medical exams for underwriting, making life insurance much more accessible to its customers.

-Also in the US, this week Vise announced a $65M series C with further backing from Sequoia and new investors including Ribbit.
+Also in the US, this week Vise announced a $65M series C with further backing from Sequoia and new investors including Ribbit in Future50.

-Vise uses an AI-powered platform to give IFAs the technology and tools to help them grow their business and deliver value for their clients.
+Vise uses a Future50 AI-powered platform to give IFAs the technology and tools to help them grow their business and deliver value for their clients.
 Again, it’s another business pitching as an ‘enabler’ as opposed to ‘challenger’, with the vision to “create financial freedom for everyone”.

 Further afield, in Singapore and robo advisory investment app, StashAway has launched a new group term-life product in Singapore… catchily titled: StashAway Term Life.